fgiorgia/customer-feedback-analysis/README.md

     3. Based on your analysis, provide recommendations to the company on how they can improve their products and services.

 ### Submission
 Create a sheet in your Excel file with the name “Analysis”.
 Here you should include both the answers to the questions and  comments explaining your thought process and conclusions.

+## Requirements
+Microsoft Excel Version 2402
+Note: If you use other apps (e.g. Google Sheets) some functions, formulas, and visualizations might not work properly.

+## License
+This project is licensed under the Apache License - see the [licence](./LICENSE) file for details.